lwesley92/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

 - [ ] Describe Middleware?

+    Middleware can be built into our application, installed with packages or even coded manually.
+  It is a type of function that operates between the data and the client.

 - [ ] Describe a Resource?

+A resource is the data or functions within the API that we as developers work with.

 - [ ] What can the API return to help clients know if a request was successful?

+  A number of things, primarily either a success message or the data itself.

 - [ ] How can we partition our application into sub-applications?

+Using express routers we are able to break our code into their own separate files, which represent the pieces they are addressing.

 ## Project Setup